 Nominative case A noun used as the subject in a sentence is said to be in Nominative case.
 To get the nominative case from a sentence, just ask the question Who?
 Eg:-Rakesh called her.
-When ask the question Who?, we get the subject of the sentence Rakesh as answer.
-So […]
+When we ask the question Who?, we get the subject of the sentence Rakesh as answer.
+So the noun Rakesh […]

 1. Masculine Gender.
 Noun denoting a male human being or animal or bird etc. Eg: Boy, Lion, Pea cock, etc..
 Feminine Gender Noun denoting a female human being or animal or bird etc… Eg: Girl, Lioness, Pea hen, etc….
 Neuter Gender Noun that is neither male nor female.
 Or Nouns without life.
 Eg: Table, […]

 Nouns are classified into different kinds.
 Proper Noun Denoting the name of some particular persons, places or things.
 Eg; Martin, Mary, Delhi, Beijing, Samsung, etc… Common Noun Denoting a name common to every person, place or thing of the same class or kind.
 Eg ; Boy, Girl, School, College, Television, etc…. […]

 We know that a group of letters giving a meaning is called a word.
 Eg; chair, Australia, Jancy, she, good, study, well, on, and, Alas etc… And we also know that a sentence or a clause or a phrase is made by a group of words.
 This topic states that these words are categorized in […]